jamiesmith/astrosaloon/_pages/about.md

 ## About this Site

-This site focuses primarily on my endeavors in astrophotography-- equipment, process, software, and, of course, targets & images.
+This site focuses primarily on my endeavors in astrophotography-- gear, process, software, and, of course, targets & images.
 I reserve the right :wink: to delve into other things that I find interesting, usually in the world of home theater and electronics, home automation, and quite possibly powertools.